alanm20/SH3_chr/README.md

 ![alt text](https://github.com/alanm20/SH3_chr/blob/main/export.png)
 ![alt text](https://github.com/alanm20/SH3_chr/blob/main/import.png)

-Character modding instructions: Use Heather starter outfit (chhaa.mdl) as example.
+Character modding instructions:

+Use Heather starting outfit (chhaa.mdl) as example.
+New outfit converted from [Sasuke-Bby]'s XPS file (https://www.deviantart.com/sasuke-bby/art/Silent-Hill-3-Heather-Open-Jacket-for-XPS-756352701)

 Overviews:

 1. load chhaa.mdl to Noesis and export it to glTF format.
 2. Start Blender 3.X and delete all object in the start up scene (no camera, no lights).
 Import glTF file.
 Select and make a duplication of all body meshes(exclude armature).
 3. Join all duplicated meshes into one mesh and name it "weight source".
 This is used as bone weight transfer source.